 Multimodal Learning Definition

 What is multimodal learning?
-According to the Academy of Mine, multimodal deep learning is a teaching strategy that relies on using different types of media and teaching tools to instruct and educate learners, typically through the use of a Learning Management System (LMS).
-When using the multimodal learning system not only just words are used on a page or the voice of a teacher giving a lecture, but it would instead combine these elements with videos, pictures, audio files, and hands-on exercises to give the learner the best possible opportunity to learn.
+According to the Academy of Mine, deep multimodal learning is a teaching strategy using different media and teaching tools to instruct and educate learners, typically through a Learning Management System (LMS).
+When using the multimodal learning system, not only are words used on a page or the voice of a teacher giving a lecture, but it would instead combine these elements with videos, pictures, audio files, and hands-on exercises to give the learner the best possible opportunity to learn.

 Multimodal Learning Theory

-In order to clearly realize the theory of multimodal learning, you need to understand the modalities that are used.
+To realize the theory of multimodal learning, you need to understand the modalities used.
 These modes are channels of information.
 Here they are:

 - Written and Print

-All these modes are included in the multimodal learning styles and generally, e-learning platforms cover all the features to provide the education providers with the opportunity to include them.
-It is accepted that the methods of multimodal learning provide better efficiency and are considered to be better educators.
+All these modes are included in the multimodal learning styles, and generally, e-learning platforms cover all the features to provide education providers with the opportunity to have them.
+It is accepted that multimodal learning methods offer better efficiency and are considered better educators.
 The thing is that people learn better with visual content.
 It is proven that 80% of the information that reaches the human brain consists of visuals (photos, graphs, infographics, videos, etc.).

-Along with the increasing level and quality of the e-learning industry, new methods and frameworks arrive to explain the learning styles.
+Along with the increasing level and quality of the e-learning industry, new methods and frameworks have arrived to explain the learning styles.
 One of the most accepted and widely known ones is the VARK framework.

 Characteristics of the VARK Framework

 This approach is offered by a New Zealand teacher - Neil Fleming.
-According to this framework, there are 4 main methods of learning, potential learners are more likely to focus on.
+According to this framework, there are four main learning methods; potential learners are more likely to focus on them.
 Now let’s go on and learn these methods.

 V - Visuals

 Make sure you include visual content in your educational strategy.
-If you have an e-learning platform, make sure its design is attractive and easily navigable for the audience.
-Take into consideration that it will be good if you publish educational video courses, enrich your website with different formats of visuals, and so on.
+If you have an e-learning platform, ensure its design is attractive and easily navigable for the audience.
+Consider that it will be good to publish educational video courses, enrich your website with different formats of visuals, and so on.

 A - Auditory

 This is the listening version of learning.
-People prefer to listen to audiobooks, podcasts, and different types of audio recordings for instance, in transportation, during the breaks, and before sleeping, etc. This is a very productive teaching approach for learning something new, improving skills, etc.
+People prefer to listen to audiobooks, podcasts, and different audio recordings, for instance, in transportation, during breaks, before sleeping, etc. This is a productive teaching approach for learning something new, improving skills, etc.

 R - Reading / Writing

-In spite of all the modern trends, some people still trust the old approaches - reading and writing.
-Usually, this approach is focused on reading the material and writing down the most essential points.
+Despite all the modern trends, some people still trust the old approaches - reading and writing.
+Usually, this approach is focused on reading the material and writing down the essential points.
 Writing down the information helps the learners better remember and learn.

 K - Kinaesthetic

-I always use to say that the best version of learning is by doing.
+I always used to say that the best version of learning is by doing.
 Practice is always better than reading or listening to tons of theoretical knowledge.
-When people know about something and start doing it in practice, the level of efficiency increases and they are more likely to gain the knowledge content.
+When people know about something and start doing it in the course, the level of efficiency increases, and they are more likely to gain the knowledge content.

-Every education provider should understand that the learners gain better results and show the best performance when the teaching strategies and styles match their strengths and preferences.
-As we may realize, the VARK framework covers different styles of teaching approaches, so that the learners may find their best fit and increase their progress.
-This is the greatest advantage of this approach.
+Every education provider should understand that learners gain better results and perform best when the teaching strategies and styles match their strengths and preferences.
+As we may realize, the VARK framework covers different types of teaching approaches so that the learners may find their best fit and increase their progress.
+This is the most significant advantage of this approach.

 Examples of Multimodal Learning

-Now let’s go on and get familiar with some of the most important samples, methods, or direction of this type of learning.
+Now let’s go on and get familiar with some of the most critical samples, methods, or directions of this type of learning.

 #1 Case-Based Learning

-Learning becomes easier when the students work on real-life examples.
-When presenting new material or concepts, you are recommended to bring situations from real life and make the points more clear.
+Learning becomes more accessible when the students work on real-life examples.
+When presenting new material or concepts, you should bring real-life situations and make the points more straightforward.
 Besides, such examples motivate the learners as they realize what they learn is required and useful in daily life.
 What else may be better than teaching things the students will perform in real life?

 #2 Multimedia Research Projects

 This approach is also very accepted.
-According to it, learners should make research and find the required from various media sources.
-This may include, books, journals, and magazines, podcasts and audio recordings, videoclips and news, or whatever else they find a trustworthy source.
+According to it, learners should research and find the required from various media sources.
+This may include books, journals, magazines, podcasts and audio recordings, video clips, news, or whatever they find a trustworthy source.
 The next step is presentation sharing.
-Learners should create SlideShare presentations and cover their findings making the material as attractive and interesting, as possible in order to engage the audience.
+Learners should create SlideShare presentations and cover their findings, making the material as attractive and exciting as possible to engage the audience.

 #3 Educational Games

-I really appreciate and highlight the role of gamification in education.
+I appreciate and highlight the role of gamification in education.

 We cannot avoid its significant influence on the e-learning industry and the increasing progress of learners.
-Games make the learning process more fun, engage the students, and increase the level of motivation, including more and more potential students.
-In such an environment the level of stress and hassle is minimized as the students do not even realize they are learning.
+Games make the learning process more fun, engage the students, and increase their level of motivation, including more and more potential students.
+In such an environment, the level of stress and hassle is minimized as the students do not even realize they are learning.